masdari96/monty/README.md

 	- an error occured
 - If you can’t malloc anymore, print the error message Error:
 	- malloc failed, followed by a new line, and exit with status EXIT_FAILURE.
+- You have to use malloc and free and are not allowed to use any other function from man malloc (realloc, calloc, …)